 - Annapolis, MD: Join us at CBF headquarters for an ice cream social and learn about the Buy Fresh Buy Local Chesapeake program and Clagett Farm's Community Supported Agriculture program.
 Learn more and register here!

 - Baltimore, MD: A new documentary Saving Sea Turtles highlights the history of the Kemp's Ridley sea turtles and how humans have impacted the species' population.
 Immediately following the viewing, an expert panel will discuss the film and how participants can advocate for change in their communities.
 Register here for our Docs on the Docks film series!

 - Easton, MD: Gather with anglers and fishing aficionados from around the Shore to watch fishing flicks, hear from experts and guides, and mingle with friends while enjoying food and drink specials.
 Learn more and register for an Angler's Night Out!

 Issues in this Post

-Chesapeake Clean Water Blueprint Advocate Climate Change Conservation Events Federal Appropriations Federal Funding for the Chesapeake Bay Program CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Advocate Climate Change Conservation Events Securing Funding for Key Federal Agencies Defending EPA's Chesapeake Bay Program CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond